zhengying-liu/autodl-contrib/file_format/README.md

 - videos: `.avi`, `.mp4`
 - audios: `.mp3`, `.wav`

 If you want to contribute data in `.txt` type, you need to provide **tokenized data**, after some typical pre-processing in NLP (stemming, lemmatization, stopwords removing, argumentation, etc).
 Then each examples is represented by a **series of integers** which are indexes of words.
+[An example](https://github.com/zhengying-liu/autodl-contrib/tree/master/file_format/randomtext) of such datasets can be found in this directory too.

 ## Carefully Name Your Files
 Remember, you need to be careful about naming your files in a dataset and follow our [file naming rules](https://github.com/zhengying-liu/autodl-contrib#carefully-name-your-files).